MARKET SNAPSHOT: Stocks Fight For Gains As Government- Shutdown Fear Caps Rise On Earnings Optimism

 Which stocks are in focus?

-Chipmakers rallied on optimism over the group's upcoming earnings, with Mizuho analyst Vijay Rakesh saying that chip pricing trends were positive (http://www.marketwatch.com/story/chip-pricing-trends-could-boost-amd-nvidia-and-micron-results-analyst-2018-01-19).
-Advanced Micro Devices Inc.(AMD) rose 3.1% while Nvidia Corp.(NVDA) was up 2%.
+Chip makers rallied on optimism over the group's upcoming earnings, with Mizuho analyst Vijay Rakesh saying that chip pricing trends were positive (http://www.marketwatch.com/story/chip-pricing-trends-could-boost-amd-nvidia-and-micron-results-analyst-2018-01-19).
+Advanced Micro Devices Inc.(AMD) rose 1.4% while Nvidia Corp.(NVDA) was up 2.4%.

 Travel retailer Hudson Ltd. (HUD.V) set the terms for its planned initial public offering on Friday (http://www.marketwatch.com/story/travel-retailer-hudson-sets-ipo-terms-to-offer-349-million-shares-at-19-to-21-a-pop-2018-01-19), saying it will offer 34.9 million shares priced at $19 to $21 each.